 Add people and companies to your contacts list, with information such as their address, telephone numbers or email addresses.
 You can even include birthdays, notes and pictures.

-Note: If you use more than one account in Contacts, new contacts are added to the default account you selected in Contacts General preferences.
+Note: If you use more than one account in Contacts, new contacts are added to the default account you selected in Contacts General settings.

 In the Contacts app on your Mac, click the Add button at the bottom of the window, then choose New Contact (or use the Touch Bar).

-To enter contact information, click Info, then click the grey text next to a field label.
+To enter contact information, click the grey text next to a field label.

 You don’t need to fill in every field — empty fields don’t appear in the contact card.

 Add a company: Click the Company tickbox.
 You can enter a company contact person in the First and Last name fields below the Company name field.

 Add an international phone number: Enter the plus sign (+), country code and phone number.